-The Garden is open 10am – 6pm (5pm from 1st-31st Oct) every day and you need to pre-book tickets for admission.
-Your ticket will be valid for entry at any time for the whole day that you have booked, and you can book on the day itself up until 5pm (4pm from 1st-31st Oct), so please come and spend as long or short a time as you wish.
+The Garden is open 10am – 4pm every day during November, and you need to pre-book tickets for admission.
+Your ticket will be valid for entry at any time for the whole day that you have booked, and you can book on the day itself up until 3pm, so please come and spend as long or short a time as you wish.

 How do I buy tickets to visit the Garden?

 Tickets can be purchased via our website booking page.

 If you have problems purchasing the tickets online, please call our Enquiries desk on 01223 336265 – this is open Monday to Friday 9am – 1pm, then 2pm – 4.30pm.

 The tickets have sold out, when will I be able to buy some?

 We are limiting tickets to ensure everyone’s safety.
 We are sorry if this means that you have been unable to purchase tickets at this time but tickets will be released each Thursday at 10am for the following week so please do try again then.